 Under this situation, there is perhaps a need to give your promotions a little boost.
 A high conversion rate signifies that by tweaking your promotions a little to suit your audience or by being more active, you could increase your CTR and effectively move towards situation 1.

 If you find yourself in this situation, it is a good signal that you should perhaps quit this network and start focusing on other networks that have a potential of bringing you more business and greater success.

 So if you find some social media platforms are not meeting any of these at all, i suggest you close them and focus on the ones that are moving you in the directions you want to be and planned for your brand.

-Patricia Kahill is a multipotentialite Christian entrepreneur founder of the 8 years old Digital Marketing agency, Kahill Insights Company Limited that helps business owners create engaging and interactive content items for digital platforms with a focus on return on investment.
+Patricia Kahill is a multipotentialite Christian entrepreneur, Content Marketing Coach and founder of the Content Marketing agency, Kahill Insights that helps business owners create engaging and interactive content items for digital platforms with a focus on returning a desired outcome.

 Patricia was the producer of SlamDunk Basketball Talk a show on House of Talent online TV, a former fellow at Harvest Institute for leadership and now an assessor there, and an alumnus of the YELP class of 2017.
 A member of the BNI Integrity chapter and African Women Entrepreneur Cooperative.